Turkish military operation in Idlib Governorate: 2020

-On 29 January 2020, the Syrian Army encircled the Turkish observation post at Rashidin in the western outskirts of Aleppo after pushing back rebel forces from the area.

-On 30 January 2020, following the Syrian Army's capture of Ma'arrat al-Nu'man, the Turkish Army set up two more observation posts - just South and North of the town of Saraqib.
+On 30 January 2020, following the Syrian Army's capture of Ma'arrat al-Nu'man, the Turkish Army set up two more observation posts – just South and North of the town of Saraqib.
 It then established a third post to the east of the town on 1 February.

 On 1 February 2020, the Syrian military encircled the Turkish observation post at Maar Hattat, which was built following the Syrian Army's capture of Khan Shaykhun in the summer of 2019.

 On 3 February 2020, Syrian Army shelling killed seven Turkish soldiers and one civilian contractor.
 Seven soldiers were also wounded.
 The Turkish Army retaliated by targeting Syrian Army positions with artillery and howitzer fire, resulting in 13 dead.

 On 5 February, the Syrian Army captured the village of Tell Touqan and thus encircled the Turkish observation post located there.
 It was not immediately made clear whether or not the post was placed under siege.

 On 6 February, the Turkish Armed Forces established a new outpost at Taftanaz Military Airbase.
 It was reportedly targeted by the Syrian Air Force just hours after its establishment.
 The Syrian Army completely encircled the town of Saraqib, which hosts four unofficial TAF military installations.

 On 7 February, the Turkish Armed Forces created a new military post east of Idlib City, just west of Saraqib.

 On 8 February, the Turkish Armed Forces established yet another military post, this time located in the Al-Mastumah area between Idlib City and Ariha.
 A day after the Syrian Army began encircling the Turkish observation post at Al-Eiss, it managed to capture both the town and its corresponding hill after the rebel forces that previously controlled it withdrew following a three-pronged envelopment by government forces.

 On 10 February, five or six Turkish soldiers were killed and another seven were wounded due to artillery fire from the Syrian Armed Forces.

 On 14 February, the Turkish army set up a base at Deir Sunbul village.

 On 15 February, the Turkish army established two new military posts near Darat Izza.

 On 16 February, the Syrian Army shelled the Turkish military post at Shekh Aqil, reportedly injuring many Turkish soldiers.

 On 17 February, the Syrian Observatory for Human Rights reported that the Turkish military had established several more military posts, bringing the total number of official and unofficial Turkish military installations in Idlib up to 35.

 On 20 February, 2 Turkish soldiers died and 5 were reported wounded while they were assaulting, along with their proxies, the town of Al-Nayrab.

 On 26 February, 2 Turkish troops were killed and several others were reported wounded following a Syrian airstrike in Idlib province.
 The Syrian Army captured Deir Sunbul, besieging the nearby Turkish observation post stationed nearby in an area called Sheir Maghar.